helmedeiros/blog/content/en/posts/2024-10-15-prompting-for-models-machine-readable-ai.md

 subtitle: "Why we must learn to write for machines - creating prompts that are unambiguous, modular, and portable across AI systems and tools."
 ---

-# Prompting for Models, Not Just Humans

-## Why We Must Learn to Write for Machines

 Generative AI has already changed how we draft, create, and communicate.
 But one of the most overlooked skills is also one of the most foundational: **writing prompts that machines understand—and other machines can replicate.**

 This post isn't about writing faster.
 It's about writing _clearly_ and _structurally_, so that your intent can be reliably followed by LLMs—today and in future iterations.